Sleep Disorder Center

 This is a clinic of the University of Kentucky Hospital, also known as UK Albert B. Chandler Hospital.
 Read more »

-The Sleep Disorders Center can help diagnose and manage most sleep disorders, including those of children 18 months and older.
+The Sleep Disorder Center can help diagnose and manage most sleep disorders, including those of children 18 months and older.
 We offer clinical evaluation for problems related to daytime sleepiness and disturbed sleep.

 If indicated by the referring physician's evaluation, polysomnographic testing (sleep studies) can be undertaken for sleep-related breathing disorders, such as sleep apnea.